dreimer1986/Mixed-HomeAssistant-stuff/README.md

 * [GadgetBridge Integration](#gadgetbridge)
 * [OCPP Sensors for charge costs](#ocpp)

+The EPaper stuff can be found here: https://github.com/dreimer1986/openePaperLink-Stuff

 ### <a name="gadgetbridge"></a>GadgetBridge Integration
 My ... complicated way to get all data from my smart ring into my Home Asisstant Setup.